eyedeekay/LostCity/README.md

 set defaults that work with I2P for the jpackaged JVM, then generates platform specific packages out of the result.

+Unciv is a really cool `Civilization V` reproduction with new assets which is Free Software.
+I highly encourage you to check them out and support them in any way you can.

 There is virtually no work involved on my part and I deserve absolutely no credit.
 But it is kind of fun. :)